(2/2) The Concept Brand

 This is a conceptual brand/initiative that is never fit for competition in the quantified, superfluous realms of Advertising.
 Concerning the product and its ingredient only.
 Nothing more.
 Nothing less.
 To give a brief example as one of the "products" in conceptual existence - This is™ Coconut Oil / No Hexane / 90% MCTs as the overall product tagline immediately and effectively informs any buyer that it is simply: 1 - Produced without harmful Hexane chemical process and 2 - Contains over 90% MCT as legally disclosed by any / all official certificate of authenticity / extraction reports.
 Nothing else but presented cleanly and orderly and concise typographic manner.

 To put things in retrospect - we buy grocery foods every day/week to and for implicitly one thing and one thing only - to nutritionally supports us to live from day to day.
 Nothing else matters.
-This Is™ - as a branding initiative is simplistically designed to give consumers a humble - frame of mindset.
-Enforcing and reminding them that food is simply and implicitly need not be superfluously glamourised - for they are all destined to be consumed, delivered as macros and micro-nutrients.
+This Is™ - as a branding initiative is simplistically designed to give consumers a humble - frame of mindset as exactly that.
+An anti-thesis against superfluous realm of “Advertising”.

 "Brand Loyalty", Expectations and Competitions